-Theft is the biggest concern for volunteers but as long as you are not moving alone or at night and are keeping a close eye on all valuables, you will be okay.
+Theft is the biggest concern in East Africa.
+As long as you are not moving alone and are keeping a close eye on all valuables, you will be okay.
 In fact, Kampala, Uganda is known as being one of the safest cities in Africa.
 But like any other city, be conscious of your surroundings and don’t flash any valuables around.
 For Kenya, be cautious with all valuables whenever you travel and only carry what is necessary every day.

 All volunteers and teams will stay at the Empower a Child guesthouses.
 All living quarters are secure, westernized houses.
 The atmosphere at the guesthouses is very community-oriented.
 You’ll be living with other international volunteers and a few of the Empower a Child Ugandan and Kenyan staff members, giving you a chance to get to know the team very well.